0xZ15H4N/hideME/README.md

-A simple Tool that spread or hide the ciphered text across the random file !
+A simple Tool that spread or hide the ciphered text across the random Text inside a file !

 ![image](https://github.com/user-attachments/assets/af18152e-3dd0-47fa-87c4-7968ea6843e6)